Introduction

 Even the most meticulous project managers can fall victim to cost estimating errors.
 These mistakes can have serious consequences, leading to project overruns, cash flow problems, and dissatisfied clients.
 Here are some common pitfalls:

 ● Underestimating scope complexity: Failing to thoroughly analyze the project scope can lead to overlooking hidden costs associated with intricate tasks.
-A detailed breakdown of project deliverables and activities helps identify potential cost drivers early on, ensuring a more comprehensive cost estimate.
+A detailed breakdown of project deliverables and activities help identify potential cost drivers early on, ensuring a more comprehensive cost estimate.

 ● Neglecting risk factors: The world is full of uncertainties, and projects are no exception.
 Overlooking potential risks like material price fluctuations, delays due to unforeseen weather events, or unexpected regulatory changes can lead to significant cost surprises later in the project.
 A robust risk management plan that identifies and assigns contingency budgets for potential risks helps mitigate these financial impacts.